 Dear John – I love what you and your team do.
 Have you heard product Y?
 Can I get your opinion on it?

 In the first instance, please use the search box here on Darko.Audio.
-If you find no review, I’ve not heard it and therefore, regrettably, cannot offer an opinion.
+If you find no review, I’ve not heard it and therefore, regrettably, I cannot offer a reliable opinion.

 My search results for product Y returned an article but it doesn’t have much in the way of sound quality commentary – what gives?